openstack/osprofiler/README.rst

         * Put in python clients headers with trace info (if profiler is inited)

-        * Add OSprofiler WSGI middleware to service, that will init profiler, if there are special trace headers.
+        * Add `OSprofiler WSGI middleware`_ to service, that initializes profiler, if there are special trace headers, that are signed by HMAC from api-paste.ini

         Actually the algorithm is a bit more complex.
 The Python client will also sign the trace info with a `HMAC`_ key passed to profiler.init,